-Progressive airports across the country are becoming more environmentally-friendly.
+Progressive airports across the country are becoming more environmentally-friendly and are starting the trend of airports going green.
 They can make a big impact by reducing their carbon footprint, improving their waste management, and recycling.

 Here are a few ways that airports are going green:

 - Vegetated Green Roofs – FedEx Express has a 175,000-square-foot green roof vegetated green roof at Chicago’s O’Hare airport.
 The green roof helps to cool the building in the summer, and keep it warm in the winter.
 It will also help to reduce energy costs by up to 35% a year.

 - Wind Turbines – The Boston Airport installed 20 wind turbines to help offset the building’s energy needs.

 - Solar Energy – Both Denver International and Fresno Yosemite Airports recently installed solar panels in with the goal of saving money on their electricity bills.